psdoood/SteganoPass/README.md

-# SteganoPass
+# SteganoPass - Hidden in plain sight

 ## Overview
-This is a lightweight, privacy focused pm that uses steganography to hide passwords within image files.
+This is a lightweight, privacy focused password concealer that uses steganography to hide encrypted passwords within image files.

 ## Features
-- Encrypts passwords
+- Encrypts the passwords using user defined key
-- Hides passwords within images
+- Hides the passwords within images
-- Extracts passwords from images
+- Extracts passwords from images if user can provide image and key
-- Support for multiple image formats (PNG, BMP, JPG)
+- Support for multiple image formats (PNG, BMP, JPG, etc..)
 - Simple and intuitive GUI